-In Module 2 we briefly discussed extra tropical storms (Northeasters and fronts) and their destructive power.
-Here we learned an important distinction: Although extra-tropical storms are typically smaller and less powerful that tropical cyclones, they are much more frequent, so their cumulative impact on a coastline can be more significant.
+In Module 2 we briefly discussed extratropical storms (Northeasters and fronts) and their destructive power.
+Here we learned an important distinction: Although extra-tropical storms are typically smaller and less powerful than tropical cyclones, they are much more frequent, so their cumulative impact on a coastline can be more significant.
 We will now take a closer look at these types of storms, also referred to as “Cold Core” storms.